 Here is an example to explain what I mean here.

-On this page with over 500 comments already, we need to find all the blogs addresses of the comments authors by wading through some lines of codes.
+On this page with over 500 comments already, we need to find all the blog addresses of the authors of the comments by wading through some lines of code.
 The first comment author on the page is Jimmy.

 So to locate the start of the comment in the source code, you either use Jimmy as your search query or his first few comments words.